TranLuongBang/CNN_Covid19_Detection/README.md

-# Automatic Detection of Coronavirus Desease in X-ray Images
+# Automatic Detection of Coronavirus Disease in X-ray Images

 1. **Introduction**